alexmueller07/alexmueller07/README.md

 My name is Alex, and I am a current Computer Science undergraduate student in my sophomore year at the University of Wisconsin-Madison.

 - 🔭 I’m currently working on ...
+Machine Learning Sports Prediction Bot
 - 🌱 I’m currently learning ...
+Quantitative Finance Topics
 - 👯 I’m looking to collaborate on ...

 <!--